 Information regarding policies and procedures can be found in the Student Handbook and the Catalog.
-Specific questions should be directed to the appropriate office or the Associate Vice President of Student Life and Services.
+Specific questions should be directed to the appropriate office or the Dean of Students.

 The University will provide educational programs discussing prevention and education of alcohol and other drugs and their effects.
 Additionally, the institution provides confidential counseling services to students who are experiencing alcohol or drug abuse problems.
-For more information about counseling services or to set up an appointment, call 744-2255, see the Associate Vice President of Student Life and Services, the Residence Life Manager or talk to your academic advisor.
+For more information about counseling services or to set up an appointment, call 744-2255, see the Dean of Students, the Residence Life Manager or talk to your academic advisor.
 No alcohol can be possessed or consumed in Benedictine University housing areas.
 Illegal use, possession or distribution of alcohol or other drugs leading to prosecution by city, county or state officials can result in legal sanctions as well as fines and/or incarceration.
 In addition, students found to be in possession of illegal drugs may be jeopardizing their access to financial aid resources.

 Alcohol in any dosage can impair judgment, coordination and mental functioning, leading to potentially harmful situations for the person using alcohol and those around them.
 Statistics show that alcohol abuse is involved in a majority of violent behaviors on college campuses, including rape, vandalism, fights, and driving under the influence.
 Continued use can cause deterioration of vital organs.
 Use and abuse of other drugs also leads to impaired judgment and severe depression.
 Prolonged use of a chemical agent can lead to permanent damage to the human body.